napari/napari.github.io/applications/annotate_points.md

 The key, 'label', is the name of the property we are storing which feature of interest each point corresponds with.
 The values, 'labels', is the list of the names of the features we will be annotating (defined above in the "point_annotator()" section).

-We add the points layer to the viewer using the `viewer.add_points()` method.
+We add the `Points` layer to the viewer using the `viewer.add_points()` method.
-As discussed above, we will be storing which feature of interest each points corresponds to via the `label` property we defined in the `properties` dictionary.
+As discussed above, we will be storing which feature of interest each point corresponds to via the `label` property we defined in the `properties` dictionary.
-To visualize the feature each points represent, we set the edge color as a color cycle mapped to the `label` property (`edge_color='label'`).
+To visualize the feature each point represents, we set the edge color as a color cycle mapped to the `label` property (`edge_color='label'`).

 ```python
 properties = {'label': labels}